syncfusion-content/wpf-docs/wpf/CurrencyTextBox/Getting-Started.md

 You have to use the Value property to set the value for the CurrencyTextBox.

-> Note: Do not use the Text property to set the value for the CurrencyTextBox.
+N> Do not use the Text property to set the value for the CurrencyTextBox.
 Use only the Value property.